 Make it a habit.
 If possible, try to get to bed at the same time every night.
 The most restful sleep is between the hours of 10pm and 6am.
 By getting in the habit of going down around 10pm every night, your body’s internal clock will stay more consistent and will actually prepare itself for sleep, making it easier for you to fall asleep and easier to stay asleep throughout the entire night.

 Work hard, rest hard.
 The body rests harder when it works harder.
 But, the right type of stress makes all the difference.
 Strength training is a good type of stress that strengthens the body, but also strengthens the quality of sleep.
 Studies show that even just one strength training session using moderate weights positively influenced the sleep of test subjects.
 Just one more reason to hit the gym regularly.
+Lastly, consider joining a group fitness class to squeeze in a little extra workload on your body so you will feel tired at bed time and sleep like a champ.

 Feed your sleep.
 The importance of nutrition is a no-brainer for improved health and controlling bodyweight, but changing your food intake can have a dramatic effect on your sleep as well.
 Eating starchy or sugary foods too close to bedtime can cause a temporary spike in blood sugar, only to have it crash back down a few hours later, waking you from restful sleep.
 Instead, focus on eating your last meal several hours before bedtime, and if needed, have a light snack consisting of a quality protein and fat source closer to your bedtime.